 If you would like to focus on your SEO and get more and more users from search engines like Google to your website, you will - inevitably - need to:

 Now, there are manual approaches you might be using once in a while, where you'd need to make sure your language + country settings in Google are in line with your target audience - but this is a tedious process you might just want to do once in a while to double-check your tools' results.
-In any case, I talk about it at the end of the post in case you’re interested).
+What you really want to look into is so-called rank tracking software.

-The tracking software will then frequently query Google (and usually Bing as a second option) and check if your website comes up, and at which position.
+The rank tracking software will then frequently query Google (and usually Bing as a second option) and check if your website comes up and at which position.
 (By the way, modern rank trackers will ask you if you'd prefer to check rankings on mobile phones or desktop computers - these might differ in certain cases.)

 Although there are many rank trackers out there, I'd like to take a moment to list some of the most common and recommended ones:

-SEMRush is a well-rounded software that covers different aspects of online marketing, from SEO to content, market research to advertising and more.
+SEMRush is a well-rounded software that covers different aspects of online marketing, from SEO to content, market research to advertising, and more.

 Of course, there are many more rank trackers out there, and I'll probably extend this list the next time I work my way through a few more and test them.